jina-ai/executors/jinahub/encoders/text/AudioCLIPTextEncoder/README.md

 ## 🌱 Prerequisites

-> These are only needed if you download the source code and directly use the class.
-Not needed if you use the Jina Hub method below.

 First, you should download the model and the vocabulary, which will be saved into the `.cache` folder inside your current directory (will be created if it does not exist yet).

-To do this, copy the `scripts/download_full.sh` script to your current directory (and make it executable):
+To do this, execute the following commands in your terminal

 ```
 wget https://raw.githubusercontent.com/jina-ai/executors/main/jinahub/encoders/text/AudioCLIPTextEncoder/scripts/download_full.sh && chmod +x download_full.sh
-./download_full.sh
+./download_full.sh && rm download_full.sh
 ```

 This will download the `Full` version of the model (this is the default model used by the executor).
 If you instead want to download the `Partial` version of the model, execute

 ```
 wget https://raw.githubusercontent.com/jina-ai/executors/main/jinahub/encoders/text/AudioCLIPTextEncoder/scripts/download_partial.sh && chmod +x download_partial.sh
-./download_partial.sh
+./download_partial.sh && rm download_partial.sh
 ```

 And then you will also need to pass the argument `model_path='.cache/AudioCLIP-Partial-Training.pt'` when you initialize the executor.